 At this time, in 1828, there were at least nine bookstores in the City of Boston and all but two of these were in business on Washington Street.
 According to Dorothea Lawrence Mann, ". . . this small section between School Street and Cornhill, on Washington Street, was . . . so thickly besprinkled with bookstores that practically everyone who was not a bookseller or publisher was a bookbinder or printer".
-Timothy Carter's first plan had been to set up a publication trust for the manufacture and sale of books too costly or too extensive for a single firm to undertake, but the plan aroused jealousy and fear among his competitors, who exerted trade influence in the legislature and secured the inthe state of the s
+Timothy Carter's first plan had been to set up a publication trust for the manufacture and sale of books too costly or too extensive for a single firm to undertake, but the plan aroused jealousy and fear among his competitors, who exerted trade influence in the legislature and secured the insertion of a clause in the charter forbidding the publication of any work of less than five volumes.
+This clause effectively prohibited such a plan at that time.